Q. Jane Wang: Recognition

 and in 2015 the STLE awarded her the STLE International Award, which is considered their highest technical award.
 She has also won numerous best-paper awards, and her research publications have been cited more than 12,000 times as of September 2022.

-Professional Service
+Professional service

 Wang's service with STLE includes Chief Editor for the Encyclopedia of Tribology, Chair, 2011-2012, STLE Fellows Committee, Chair, 2011 ASME/STLE International Joint Tribology Conference, and Chair, 2008 STLE Annual Meeting Program Committee.

+Wang worked with fellow engineer at Northwestern Yip-Wah Chung to edit the Encyclopedia of Tribology.